danieltan1517/chess-jai/README.md

 Type `jai build.jai - release` to build an optimized build.

-The build script will try to detect the CPU you are using, and pick either `AVX2` or `cpu` automatically based on your processor.
-Send the flag `avx2` or `cpu` to manually toggle what you want.
+The build script will try to detect the CPU you are using, and pick either `AVX2`, `SSE`, or `cpu` automatically based on your processor.
+Send the flags `avx2`, `sse`, or `cpu` to manually toggle what you want. `cpu` means running with no SIMD support.
+Because Neural Networks are based on matrix multiplication, SIMD is needed to obtain the best performance.

 ## Code Organization
 This code is divided up into the following files: